Code-Inside/Blog/_posts/2016-03-13-xml-autocompletion-with-avalonedit.md

 The good part: This is already a solved problem.
 I discovered a very clever XmlParser on the __[SharpDevelop GitHub Repo](https://github.com/icsharpcode/SharpDevelop/tree/master/src/AddIns/DisplayBindings/XmlEditor)__ and another one from the __[Xsemmel Project](https://xsemmel.codeplex.com/)__.

 I use code from both projects and integrated it in my sample project.
-And I hope I didn't broke the license by doing it - if yes I did it unintentional.
+And I hope I didn't break the license by doing it - if yes I did it unintentional.
 Each code part is marked with the source and the copyright notes are included as well.

 Anyway: __Huge credits are going to both projects.__

 ### What I get from those libraries?

 Both libraries are clever enough to parse XML - or even "invalid" XML, and return the current position inside the XML tree.
-The code from Xsemmel also helped my with the "pure" tag completion.
+The code from Xsemmel also helped me with the "pure" tag completion.

 My merged XmlParser will return me the needed information for autocompletion or even "IntelliSense"-like features.

-### XML "IntelliSense" - Whats the source of the "IntelliSense"?
+### XML "IntelliSense" - What's the source of the "IntelliSense"?

 To present some clever autocomplete actions, we need a source for this information.
 The good thing about XML is, that there is a huge range of related standards around it.
 The idea is simple: